 (4) Ponte Vecchio

 (6) Piazzale Michelangelo

 Florence is a heavily touristed city especially during the summer months, but do not let that deter you from visiting.
 To avoid the crowds and lines be sure to purchase tickets to the major sites beforehand.
 This will let you skip most but not all of the line.
 You do not want to spend half your time there waiting in lines instead of visiting sites.
 So once you know your travel dates and itinerary go ahead and purchase those tickets.
 Under each attraction below I have included a link to their online ticket webpage.

-Another option is to buy the Firenze Pass for 72 Euro – all the attractions mentioned are included with the pass.
+Another option is to buy the Firenzecard for 85 Euro – all the attractions mentioned are included with the pass.
 It is valid for 72 hours and you also don’t need to reserve specific time slots for each attraction – you can just show up and head to the priority access line (except for the Duomo which you need to make a reservation for if you want to walk up to the top).